 Once you have chosen a suitable candidate, you will need to complete the following steps for each student hired on each project:

 1. Complete the Work Study Job Assignment Form

 Complete the Work Study Job Assignment Form (PDF) with the student.
 This form is an integral step of the reimbursement process!

 - Provide a copy to the student

 - Send a copy by email, fax or mail to the Scholarships and Student Aid Office.
 This important step matches the student to the project and removes your position from the list of available jobs.

 Place the student on University payroll following Work Study Payroll Procedures.

 If your department does not use the University's payroll system—you must email Work Study to request special instructions.

-3. Check they have a Social Insurance Number
+3. Verify the student's Social Insurance Number

 Ensure that the student has, or has applied for, a Social Insurance Number.
 This is required to be paid by the University.
 You can find information about hiring international students on the International Student Services website.